robg-test/NVFlare-Sample-Application/README.md

   Some constant values are provided under `FlipMetricsLabel` in `utils/flip_constants` but is not required to use these

 - `handle_metrics_event(self, event_data: Shareable, global_round: int, model_id: str)`
   This method is for internal use only and is not to be called by the trainer.
+- `send_handled_exception(self, formatted_exception: str, client_name: str, model_id: str)`
+  This method is for internal use only and is not to be called by the trainer.

 ### Import FLIP and call methods